1PoPTRoN/github-stats-api/README.md

 📌 GitHub Repo Stats API

-A FastAPI project that fetches and aggregates key details of any public GitHub repository — including name, description, stars, forks, watchers, open issues, and commit activity — and returns them as clean JSON.
+A FastAPI project that fetches and aggregates key details of any public GitHub repository including name, description, stars, forks, watchers, open issues, commit activity and returns them as clean JSON.
 A simple HTML/JS UI is included to instantly display repo stats entered by the user.

 🚀 Features